MooersLab/gantt-chart-py/README.md

 ## Instructions
  1. Edit the path to your Python binary.
- 2. Install with pip any missing modules.
+ 2. Install missing modules with pip.
  3. Relabel the projects in the named tuple to customize.
  4. Edit the start and end dates to suit.
  5. Add more categories of phases if desired.
  7. Change the colors to suit.
+ 8. Edit the title to suit.
+ 9. Run the script: ./2025writing.py.
+ 10. Image will be displayed and written to a PNG file.

 ## Update history